anhthi-boilerplate/react-boilerplate/README.md

 ## 🌄 Install and setup Typescript

-The idea of this article is to create a large-scale project from scratch so it's really a big shortcoming if we don't have Typescript.
+The main idea of this article is to create a large-scale project from scratch so it's really a big shortcoming if we don't have Typescript.
 Let's install Typescript and generate the `tsconfig.json` to manage Typescript settings

     npm i typescript -D
     npx tsc --init